dabapps/django-email-as-username/README.md

 User Forms
 ----------

-`emailusernames` provides the following several forms that you can use for authenticating, creating and updating users:
+`emailusernames` provides the following forms that you can use for authenticating, creating and updating users:

 * `emailusernames.forms.EmailAuthenticationForm`
 * `emailusernames.forms.EmailAdminAuthenticationForm`